Uni7242/Uni-Carbon-POE2/README.md

 **MAIN FEATURES:**

--All Currencies tiered
+-All Currencies tiered, lowest value currency hidden

 -Omens Tiered

--Waystones tiered and hidden
+-Waystones tiered and some hidden

--BaseTypes tiered and hidden
+-BaseTypes tiered and some hidden

 **UPCOMING FEATURES:**